blakeblackshear/frigate/docs/docs/configuration/index.md

       # Optional: Whether or not to show the camera in the Frigate UI (default: shown below)
       dashboard: True

+    # Optional: Configuration for how to sort the cameras in the Birdseye view.
+    birdseye:
+      # Optional: Adjust sort order of cameras in the Birdseye view.
+Larger numbers come later (default: shown below)
+      # By default the cameras are sorted alphabetically.
+      order: 0

 # Optional
 ui:
   # Optional: Set the default live mode for cameras in the UI (default: shown below)